tapanbk/tapanbk.github.io/_posts/2021-07-06-add-disquis-comment.md

 features.
 Disqus can be integrated in the system by inserting code snippets or installing any one of the plugins from [install disqus plugin page](https://disqus.com/admin/install/){:target="_blank"}

-Note: You need to signup to disqus to visit the installation page.
-Disqus can be installed on wordpress, Blogger, Tumblr, TypePad, Drupal, Joomla, shopify and many more.
+Note: You need to sign up to disqus to visit the installation page.
+Disqus can be installed on WordPress, Blogger, Tumblr, TypePad, Drupal, Joomla, shopify and many more.
 Of course, it could be installed on the Jekyll.
 If the website, web app or blog type is not mentioned in the list, you can install the disqus with the universal code .